-The principal may remove a student from school temporarily when a student is charged with a disciplinary offense and the continued presence of the student poses a danger to persons or property, or materially and substantially disrupts the order of the school, and, in the principal's judgment, there is no alternative available to alleviate the danger or disruption.
+Emergency Removals pursuant to M.G.L c.
+71, § 37H3/4: A Principal may remove a student accused of a school rules violation from school temporarily, and on an emergency basis, when a student is charged with a disciplinary offense and the continued presence of the student poses a danger to persons or property, or materially and substantially disrupts the order of the school, and, in the Principal's judgment, there is no alternative available to alleviate the danger or disruption.
+In such a case, the Principal shall immediately notify the Superintendent in writing of the removal and the reason for it, and describe the danger presented by the student.

-The principal shall immediately notify the superintendent in writing of the removal and the reason for it, and describe the danger presented by the student.
-The temporary removal shall not exceed two (2) school days following the day of the emergency removal.
+The emergency removal shall not exceed two (2) school days following the day of the emergency removal, during which time the Principal shall: